 The price tag is a big factor in product sales.
 People don’t really want to spend a huge amount of money on a headset.
 HyperX has fortunately introduced its Stinger which tackles this very problem.
 The headset is reasonably priced and comes with loads of features.

 The HyperX Cloud Stinger ‘s build quality is a bit of a letdown.
-It is a little plasticky, but it is strong and doesn’t have much weight.
+It is a little plasticky, but it is durable and doesn’t have much weight.
 It is also very comfortable to wear.
 Partially, due to the Stinger’s faux-leather and memory foam ear cups.
 The audio performance is gamer friendly.

-It has a rich sound that isn’t cut back and it is also not compromised.
+It has a rich sound that isn’t cut back, and it is also not compromised.
 Gunfire has a good weight to it.
 It also comes along with a top-end that never seems to fall apart.